 Rush development during Media Hack Weekend with visible outcome.
 Pavlo Holubovych tells about the problems and advantages of development for HoloLens as seen by him and other members of Sigma Software team and MHW: Olena Slukhayevska, Roman Lemko, Max Kovtun, Yuriy Bochuliak, Vasyl Korzhyk, Iryna Ampleykina, Mykola Mozgovoy.

 Some time ago, we started investigating AR/MR technology and the devices that bring this technology alive.
-The first device we discussed in our previous AR article is Sony SmartEyeglass, which is a prominent representative of augmented reality crop.
+The first device was Sony SmartEyeglass, which is a prominent representative of augmented reality crop.
 Continuing with our investigation story, we would like to talk about a mixed reality headset, Microsoft Hololens.

 Microsoft HoloLens Overview